 - All departments include sections on People, Programs & Courses, Research, Resources, News & Events, and About.
 Some have an optional section to highlight an area of signficant activity specific to the department, such as Study Abroad, Outreach, Labs, or Affiliated Centers.

 - Rich profiles of faculty, staff, and grad students, searchable by rank, field of interest, etc.

-- Info about undergraduate and graduate programs, summer study, courses
+- Info about undergraduate and graduate programs, summer study, courses, study abroad opportunities

 - Showcases of faculty research projects and publications, student success, alumni accomplishments, program innovation, and community impact

 - Links to related sites and organizations; guidance on funding and career planning